GhiQuat5Alt/Korone-Unoffical/README.md

 ---
 ## Why isn't it working?
 You need to install Korone Windows first.
-Rename the file, your version name should look like this: version-abcdefghijklmnopqrstu (e.g. version-cde8fee1a1e747d4)
+Download the zip file and extract.
+Then, rename the file, your version name should look like this: version-abcdefghijklmnopqrstu (e.g. version-cde8fee1a1e747d4)